coq/coq/doc/sphinx/proof-engine/proof-handling.rst

 added to the environment as an opaque constant.

-.. exn:: Attempt to save an incomplete proof
+.. exn:: Attempt to save an incomplete proof.

 .. note::